HiroNewf/Network-Plus-Notes/README.md

     - Find devices and open ports
         - Can also do a lot more, find OS, find services, ect
     - Use NSE for more options
-- Vulnerbility scanning
+- Vulnerability scanning
     - Not that invasive
     - See what is open and finding unknown devices
     - Test from the inside and the outside
-- Vulnerbility scan results
+- Vulnerability scan results
     - Can find lack of security controls
     - Can find misconfigurations
-    - Can also just find real vulnerbilities
+    - Can also just find real vulnerabilities
-- Patch mangement
+- Patch management
-    - Sevice packs
+    - Service packs
         - Many patches at once
     - Monthly updates are also important
-    - Emergancy updates for Zero-day patches
+    - Emergency updates for Zero-day patches
 - Rollback options
     - Go back to the previous version (known to work)
 - Baseline review